Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Numerical results for eigenvalue problem with multiple parameters

 \subsubsection{Results of the EVP considering only $u_3$ in the snapshot matrix}

 Let us consider the snapshot matrix containing only the third eigenvectors at the sample points.
-In this case, from Figure~\ref{evct_u3} it can be seen that the first eigenvalue of the ROM matches the second eigenvalue of the FOM, and the second eigenvalue of the ROM matches the third eigenvalue of the FOM.
-But, as we consider $u_3$ in the snapshot matrix, one should expect that the first eigenvalue of the ROM should match with the third eigenvalue of the FOM.
+In this case, from Figure~\ref{evct_u3} it can be seen that the first eigenvalue of the ROM matches the second eigenvalue of the FEM, and the second eigenvalue of the ROM matches the third eigenvalue of the FEM.
+But, as we consider $u_3$ in the snapshot matrix, one should expect that the first eigenvalue of the ROM should match with the third eigenvalue of the FEM.
 The reason behind this is the fact that the $L^2$ inner product $(u_2(\mu_i),u_3(\mu_j)$ is not zero for $i\neq j$, so the snapshots contain some component of the second eigenvector.
-If we calculate the inner product $(u_1(\mu_i),u_2(\mu_j)$ then we see that these values are small for $i\neq j$m, that is why we are not getting the first eigenvalue.
+If we calculate the inner product $(u_1(\mu_i),u_2(\mu_j)$ then we see that these values are small for $i\neq j$, that is why we are not getting the first eigenvalue.
 Note that the inner product is zero for $i=j$.
 From Table~\ref{table_u3} it is observed that the maximum relative error among the four test points is $10^{-6}$.
 In Figure~\ref{evpod_u3} we have plotted the second eigenvalue of the ROM at the point $(0.5,0.6)$ with an increasing number of ROM dimensions.
 From Figure~\ref{evpod_u3} one can see that if the number of POD basis is up to 38 then the second ROM eigenvalue is converging to the exact one, while then it starts to decrease.

-In order to investigate this issue in more detail, we use more sample points and consider all left singular vectors as ROM basis and plot the first four eigenvalues of the FOM and the ROM for $\mu_2=0.8$ in Figure~\ref{evct_u3_exp}; we can observe that with the increasing number of sample points all the first four eigenvalues of the ROM converge to the corresponding eigenvalues of the FOM.
+In order to investigate this issue in more detail, we use more sample points and consider all left singular vectors as ROM basis and plot the first four eigenvalues of the FEM and the ROM for $\mu_2=0.8$ in Figure~\ref{evct_u3_exp}; we can observe that with the increasing number of sample points all the first four eigenvalues of the ROM converge to the corresponding eigenvalues of the FEM.